ahmad7867rehan-ctrl/grocery-cart-simulation/README.md

 IntelliJ IDEA

 1. Open IntelliJ IDEA
-2. Click File -> Open and select the folder containing this project
+2. Click File -> Open and select the folder containing the project
 3. Wait for IntelliJ to index and load the files
 4. In the Project view, navigate to Main.java
-5. Right-click on Main.java (or click the green Run button in the gutter next to main)
+5. Right-click on Main.java
-6. Select Run 'Main.main()'
+6. Select Run
 7. The program will start in the terminal window inside IntelliJ

 Option 2: Run from the Command Line